Insect and plant ecology

 The Solution

-Research shows that the number of pollinators in an area increases and thus also the produce, if so called insect and plant ecology zones are established along the fields.
+Research shows that the number of pollinators in an area, and thus also the produce, can increase if so called insect and plant ecology zones are established along the fields.
 These are zones with flowering plants next to fields or other areas.
-The plants give the pollinators a protected space where they can work and find food.
+The plants give the pollinators a protected space where they can thrive and find food.
 A positive side effect with insect and plant ecology zones is that they can also prevent nutrient runoffs to adjacent water courses, since these zones can pick up the nutrients running off the fields.

 Establishing insect and plant ecology zones can increase the number of pollinators.